Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Conclusion

+This work is partially supported by the SERB Grant SRG/2021/002308.
+The authors acknowledge the Prime Minister's Research Fellowship to Avik Kar.

-\textbf{Organization of the Appendix.}~Appendix~\ref{app:gen_res} discusses some properties of MDPs that satisfy Assumption~\ref{assum:geometric} and also proves Lemma~\ref{lem:gap_phi}.~Appendix~\ref{app:conc_ineq} derives concentration results for estimates of the discretized model.~Appendix~\ref{app:scopt} derives some important properties of \scopt~when it is applied to solve the extended MDP~\eqref{opt:ucb_policy}.
-These properties hold true with a high probability.~Appendix~\ref{app:prop_emdp} proves that the extended MDP is nearly optimistic and not overly optimistic.~Appendix~\ref{app:visits} derives results that are used in Appendix~\ref{app:regret} to produce a high probability lower bound on the number of visits to the key cells in each episode.~We bound the regret in Theorem~\ref{thm:regupperbound} Appendix~\ref{app:regret}.~Details of experiments and the associated environments are reported in Appendix~\ref{app:sim}.~Appendix~\ref{app:aux_res} derives some key results that are used in the proof of Lemma~\ref{lem:conc_ineq}.~Appendix~\ref{app:use_res} contains some known results that are used in this paper.
+\textbf{Organization of the Appendix.}~Some properties of the MDPs that satisfy Assumption~\ref{assum:unif_ergodic} are discussed in Appendix~\ref{app:gen_res}.
+It also includes the proof of Lemma~\ref{lem:gap_phi}.
+Some important properties of extended MDPs can be found in Appendix~\ref{app:prop_emdp}.
+We use these properties while analyzing the regret of \algo.
+Next, in Appendix~\ref{app:prop_pdiam}, we show certain properties of the proxy diameters of policies.
+Results obtained in Appendix~\ref{app:prop_emdp} play a crucial role in deriving those properties.
+A high probability lower bound on the number of visits to the key cells in each episode is derived in Appendix~\ref{app:visits}.~In Appendix~\ref{app:regret}, we derive the desired regret bound.~Appendix~\ref{app:conc_ineq} covers the concentration results for estimates of the discretized model.~In Appendix~\ref{app:prop_evi_epe}, we derive bounds on inaccuracy that \evi~and \epe~injects into \algo~due to finite computation power.~Details of the experiments, the associated environments and additional simulation results are reported in Appendix~\ref{app:sim}.~Appendix~\ref{app:aux_res} derives some key results that are used in the proof of Lemma~\ref{lem:conc_ineq}.~Appendix~\ref{app:use_res} contains some known results that are used in this paper.